-Small and medium business (SMB) owners often need to deal with a lot of information, some of which they would want to keep private and secure, while others should be easily accessible and available.
-Nowadays there are a lot of options in the market that would allow SMB owners to do both.
-One such option is to store their information on the cloud.
+Small and medium business (SMB) owners often need to deal with a lot of information, some of which they would want to keep private and secure.
+In contrast, others should be easily accessible and available.
+Nowadays, many options in the market would allow SMB owners to do both.
+One such option is to store their information in the cloud.

 Computer hardware and software become obsolete quickly these days.
-For SMB, having to upgrade and maintain the hardware and software could add a significant overhead to their operating costs.
+For SMB, having to upgrade and maintain the hardware and software could significantly add to their operating costs.
 For SMB owners who do not have the technical skills or time to do the maintenance themselves, they will have to hire someone to do it.

 For SMB that keep their important files and data on the site, they could lose all valuable information about their business when disaster strikes.
 For example, when there is a fire in the office, the last thing SMB owners want to worry about is grabbing the computer hard drive that holds all the necessary files of their business.

 With cloud computing, data are backed up to the cloud automatically.
 The database could be located 1,000 miles from the firm.
 Even if there is a fire or a flood at the physical location of the SMB, the data will remain intact.
 Restoring the data usually involves just a few clicks of buttons.
 For SMB that run their business with cloud-based apps, they won’t even have to worry about re-installing any software if their computers crash and die because they are hosted on another server over the Internet.
 All these SMB needs is another computer with Internet access, and they are good to go.

 Moreover, cloud service providers usually have a backup system.
 This means that they back up their data on another server.
 If their main servers go down, the service providers will switch over to the backup systems immediately.
 This redundancy allows SMB to continue their business with minimal interruption.